 Why Group Music Therapy?

 Music Therapy can uniquely address certain needs that often remain unmet for individuals.
 Group music experiences creates bonding and a sense of community amongst clients – and extremely quick.
-When a group connects well significant change will happen for many (if not all) of the group members.
+When a group connects significant change will happen for many (if not all) of the group members.

 Here are 3 Examples of what GROUP MUSIC THERAPY CAN do:

-2. can increase patient engagement during substance abuse meetings
+2. can increase feelings of engagement

-3. improve hearing, speech and eye-hand co-ordination in children
+3. improve hearing, speech and eye-hand co-ordination

 Group music therapy can provide an environment for individuals to transform frustration and anger into the experience of creativity in active music making.
 The group musical environment can strip away many anxieties, and support uncomfortable moments, leaving a potential opportunity for group expression and self-exploration.